work about resume contact

 Creating a User Persona

-After interviewing participants, we created a user persona based on the feedback we gathered.
-This persona reflects the common behaviours, challenges, and motivations shared by them, helping guide our design decisions.
+After interviewing participants, we created a user persona reflecting the common behaviours, challenges, and motivations that guided our design decisions.

-Keyanna represents the needs and challenges of our audience, emphasizing the importance of creating a tool that simplifies planning, encourages collaboration, and enhances social connection.
+Keyanna represents the needs of our audience, emphasizing a tool that simplifies planning, encourages collaboration, and enhances social connection — relevant to her life as a student, and to adults at other life stages too.

 Owambe User Persona